kojix2/LibUI/README.md

 rake vendor:windows_x86          # Download pre-build for Windows to vendor directory
 ```

-For example, if you are using a 32-bit (x86) version of Ruby on Windows, type `vendor:kojix2:windows_x86`.
+For example, if you are using a 32-bit (x86) version of Ruby on Windows, type `vendor:windows_x86`.
-These shared libraries are built using Github Actions; if the [pre-build branch](https://github.com/kojix2/libui-ng/tree/pre-build) of kojix2/libui-ng is not updated for 3 months, it will not be available for download.
-Please let me know when that happens.
+These shared libraries are [artifacts](https://github.com/kojix2/libui-ng/actions/workflows/pre-build.yml) of the [pre-build branch](https://github.com/kojix2/libui-ng/tree/pre-build) of [kojix2/libui-ng](https://github.com/kojix2/libui-ng).
+In that case, please let us know.

 ### Using C libui compiled from source code

+The following Rake task will compile libui-ng. meson or ninja is required.

+`bundle exec rake vendor:build`

-You can compile C libui from source code on your platform and tell Ruby LibUI where to find the shared libraries.
+Alternatively, you can tell Ruby LibUI the location of shared libraries.
 Set the environment variable `LIBUIDIR` to specify the path to the shared library.
 (See [#46](https://github.com/kojix2/LibUI/issues/46#issuecomment-1041575792)).
 This is especially useful on platforms where the LibUI gem does not provide shared library, such as the ARM architecture (used in devices like Raspberry Pi).

 Another simple approach is to replace the shared libraries in the gem vendor directory with the ones you have compiled.